Customize5773/Arduino-School-Project/Analog-Digital-LED-Chaser/schematic/Circuit_Diagram.md

    - Check Arduino pin mode (INPUT in code)

 > **Safety Note**: Always disconnect power when making circuit changes.
 Double-check polarities before applying power.

-Would you like me to provide a template for the README.md that ties all these documents together?